italia/spid-laravel/README.md

 Make sure to set your timezone in `app/config/app.php` because the id of every assertion consumed is cached to prevent replay attacks.
 This feature rely on a correct timezone configuration of your app.

+### HTTPS

+As required in the [SPID technical specifications](https://docs.italia.it/italia/spid/spid-regole-tecniche/it/stabile/trasmissione.html#sicurezza), the Service Provider **MUST** accept messages in HTTPS only.
+According to this requirement, some cookies in this package are created with `Secure` policy, thus the authentication does not work in an unsecure context.

 ### Test Identity Provider